-Top traded clusters - by number of employees, are illustrated to the left.
-The total number of jobs for the top five traded clusters is larger than the remaining eighteen top traded clusters combined.
+Top traded clusters - by number of employees - are illustrated on the left.
+The total number of jobs for the top five traded clusters is greater than the remaining eighteen top traded clusters combined (more information on traded clusters is available on page 36)

 The following chart demonstrates the financial impacts of domestic travel to the region.
-Jo Daviess, accounts for nearly half of the total domestic travel-related monies flowing into Northwest Illinois.
-Ogle County ranks second, with the other BHRC EDD counties occupying smaller segments of the pie.
+Nearly half of the total domestic travel-related monies flowing into Northwest Illinois flowed into Jo Daviess County.
+Ogle County ranks second, with the other BHRC EDD counties occupying smaller portions of the pie.